 Alter do Chão

-Alter do Chão is a district of the city of Santarém, in Pará state, Brazil.
+Alter do Chão is a district of Santarém in Pará state, Brazil.
 It is located on the bank of the Tapajós River, a major tributary of the Amazon River and one of the three major clearwater rivers in the Amazon Basin.

 Located about 37 km (23 mi) from the city center, Alter do Chão is the main tourist area of Santarém.
 It is a popular tourist spot for Brazilians, as here are located some of the most beautiful freshwater beaches in Brazil.
-It is popularly known as the "Brazilian Caribbean."
+Hence, it is popularly known as the "Brazilian Caribbean."

 This little-known beach destination with stunning white sandy stretches offers a laid-back atmosphere with little more to do than kick back on the beach and enjoy the views.
 However, the town fills up during weekends.
 The size of the beaches varies depending on the season.
 During the rainy season, many beaches disappear altogether.

-Alter do Chão’s isolation is a large part of its appeal and the primary reason it receives relatively few visitors.
+Alter do Chão's isolation is a large part of its appeal and the primary reason it receives relatively few visitors.
 A lack of roads in the region means the only way to get there is by riverboat or air.

-Until the 18th century, the village was inhabited mostly by indigenous communities of Borari, an indigenous people that inhabited the banks of the Tapajós and Maró-Arapiuns rivers in the west of the state of Pará.
+Until the 18th century, the village was primarily inhabited by indigenous communities of Borari.
+These indigenous people colonized the banks of the Tapajós and Maró-Arapiuns rivers in the west of Pará.
 During the 17th and 18th centuries, several religious missions led by the Jesuits of the Franciscan order were established.

 In the early 20th century, Alter do Chao became part of one of the transportation routes for latex extracted from rubber trees in the plantation towns of Belterra and Fordlandia.

-After a short period of development, in the 1950s the decay of the Amazonian rubber extraction industry took place and the village was hit by economic hardship.
-From the 1990s to the present day, the district focuses on tourism to evolve economically.
+After a short period of development, in the 1950s, the decay of the Amazonian rubber extraction industry took place, and the village was hit by economic hardship.
+Therefore, from the 1990s to the present day, the district has focused on tourism to evolve economically.

 Alter do Chão is also home to Sairé, one of the important folklore festivals of the region, which is held annually in September.